-Located in the state of Colorado, Northglenn is a medium-sized city with a population of 38,128 residents.
-With a population density of 5,187 people per square mile, Northglenn is well above the nation's average density level.
-If we take a look at the last Census, the vast majority of the population falls within one racial group (90% White).
-Given that fact, Northglenn could be considered less diverse than other cities.
+Located in the state of Colorado, Northglenn is a moderately-sized city with a population of 38,128 residents.
+Northglenn has a population density of 5,187 people per square mile.
+This would be considered well above the national population density level.
+At 90%, the majority of the Northglenn population is White; this is followed by 3% Asian and 2% Black.
 Additionally, more than a quarter of the population of Northglenn are of Hispanic or Latino origin, and 13% of the population also speak Spanish.

-Based on the proximity of local amenities like grocery stores, restaurants, coffee shops, parks, librairies, etc., Northglenn has received a higher than average score for its local amenities.
+Based on the proximity of local amenities like grocery stores, restaurants, coffee shops, parks, shops, etc., Northglenn has received a higher than average score for its local amenities.
 If you’re planning on relocating and making this area your permanent home, it’s nice to know that there is an ample amount of amenities and things to do within walking distance or a short drive.

-|Average one way commute||29min||25min||26min|
+|Average one way commute||28min||25min||26min|

-|Workers who drive to work||79.6%||75.2%||76.4%|
+|Workers who drive to work||79.5%||75.2%||76.4%|

-|Workers who carpool||10.7%||9.3%||9.3%|
+|Workers who carpool||9.7%||9.3%||9.3%|

-|Workers who take public transit||3.7%||3.1%||5.1%|
+|Workers who take public transit||3.2%||3.1%||5.1%|

-|Workers who bicycle||0.6%||1.3%||0.6%|
+|Workers who bicycle||0.1%||1.3%||0.6%|

-|Workers who walk||0.7%||3.0%||2.8%|
+|Workers who walk||1.6%||3.0%||2.8%|

 |Working from home||4.6%||7.0%||4.6%|